There Are Lots Of Great Things To Do In Wiesbaden!

 Enjoy The View From The Neroberg

 After the Nerobergbahn brings you to the top of the Neroberg, you can explore the hilltop from a height of 245 metres.
-You’ll be rewarded with a great view of the city – on clear days can even see as far as Mainz (a city close by).
+You’ll be rewarded with a great view of the city – on clear days can even see as far as Mainz (a city close by which we wrote a guide on!)

 In 1851, architect Philipp Hoffmann built a small park on top of the hill.
 In it, one of the highlights is a small classical Monopteros temple which looks beautiful in photos.
 As mentioned above, unfortunately, we haven’t been up to the Neroberg ourselves yet but have seen many photographs.
 It looks beautiful so we definitely want to go up there when we go back to Wiesbaden.